-Very often we get questions from parents on childhood immunisation and other services offered in polyclinics in Singapore.
+Very often we get questions from parents on childhood immunisation and other services offered in polyclinics in Singapore. or even how to make a polyclinic appointment.
 We hope the following information is useful for all.

 Polyclinics in Singapore provide subsidised and affordable: